How long have you been in business?

 Where did the logo come from and what does it represent?

-The logo represents information and processes that we fit together into a user-friendly solution.
+The logo represents the abstract information and ideas that we fit together into a user-friendly solution.
 Computers read ones and zeros and can only deal with discrete values, but humans need to understand the information as it relates to their business, their customers, and their environment.
 The logo was designed by Mahlon Davis of White Space Design in the mid 1990s.